ManjulBalayar/Lab7/README.md

      git clone https://github.com/ManjulBalayar/Lab7.git
      cd Lab7
      ```

 2. **Open the Project**
    - Open your IDE and import the project.
 Most IDEs have an option to open or import projects from the file system.

 3. **Build the Project**
    - Use your IDE’s build functionality to compile the project.
 This is often found under the "Build" menu.

 4. **Run the Application**
-- Navigate to the `CalculatorMain` class, right-click on it, and select "Run" from the context menu.
+   - Navigate to the `Calculator` class under the `calculator` package, right-click on it, and select "Run" from the context menu.
 Alternatively, use the IDE's run configuration settings to start the application.

+## Application Structure

+- **Packages and Classes**:
+  - `calculator.Calculator`: Contains the `main` method.
+  - `model.CalculatorModel`: Handles the logic for calculations and memory operations.
+  - `view.CalculatorView`: Manages the user interface.
+  - `controller.CalculatorController`: Handles user interaction, linking the view and model.

 ## Usage Instructions